 The entire Elysian Broadbeach building offers built-in SMEG appliances and modern luxury styling with imported stone for the benchtops and splashbacks.
 The living and dining areas are finished with timber flooring and the kitchen and bathrooms are adorned with bespoke tapware.

 With the limited number of apartments combined with the finishes, technology and most importantly location, we anticipate Elysian to be mostly owner-occupier but with a portion of investors as well.
 Broadbeach as a suburb typically has a 50/50 owner-occupiers and investors, with the split in Elysian currently at 70% owner occupiers and 30% investors.

 The median price for a two-bedroom unit in Broadbeach is $520,000, meaning Elysian does sit in a market substantially above the median.
 59% of the population in Broadbeach are renters, and rental occupancy rates are lower than average in this suburb.
 The average rental for a two-bedroom unit is $448 per week, with Elysian’s two-bedrooms anticipated to achieve between $600-$1000 per week, as higher returns are generally achieved for beachfront apartments with views and two carparks.

 Body corporate fees for Elysian range from:

 With over $250 million worth of luxury developments in Australia, Spyre Group are a key player throughout Queensland.
-As well as Elysian, Spyre Group is also currently developing the boutique Zahra apartments in New Farm, which received the UDIA Marketing Excellence Award for 2017 and Soko Waterfront apartments in West End.
+As well as Elysian, Spyre Group is also currently developing the beachfront apartments Maya in Kirra Beach, the boutique Zahra Apartments in New Farm — which received the UDIA Marketing Excellence Award for 2017 — and Soko Waterfront apartments in West End.